UnLuckyLust/Inventory-UI-AGR/README.md

   d. add begin play event and pull from "inventoryUI_BPC" the command "create inventory ui Widget", add remove from parent after and connet to the command Output.

-6. Navigate to the 'InventoryUI Component/Base' folder.
+6. Navigate to the 'InventoryUI/Base' folder.
 You will find actor named "Demo_Item", This will be the actor that you can change and edit, to add more item just duplicate this actor and change the 'default class' information in the inventory ui category.

 That's all, now everything should work.